 However, the odds of throwing a double are not the same as with ordinary dice.

-The blank dice are made in England from injection-moulded plastic.
+Other features : The blank dice are made in England from injection-moulded plastic.
 I use a precision jig system to machine the pip indents into exact position then colour them with a mica infused acrylic paint which is extremely hard-wearing.
-These dice are kept in stock for immediate shipping.